B1tRunner/rsschool-cv/cv.md

 Experience
 ----------
-Been a Marketing specialist in sales company
+Been a Marketing specialist in sales company for 3 years

 Technical Experience
 --------------------